ayalal/CS-373-DADA/README.md

 - Search for static signatures of kernel data structures

 While manual analyses is useful there are also some tools/plugins that can help with malware related to memory volatility which are:
-- malfind
+- malfind: discovers injected code and DLL's
-- svcscan
+- svcscan: plugin that lists out running services
-- ldrmodules
+- ldrmodules: plugin that will look for hidden DLL's
-- impscan
+- impscan: identifies calls to APIs without parsing a PE's IAT
-- apihooks
+- apihooks: finds API hooks in user mode or kernel mode
-- idt
+- idt: prints the systems interrupt descriptor table
-- gdt
+- gdt: prints the systems global descriptor table
-- orphanthreads
+- orphanthreads:
-- callbacks
+- callbacks: print an assortment of important notification routines and kernel callbacks
-- driverirp
+- driverirp: print a driver's IRP (Major Function) table
-- psxview
+- psxview: helps you detect hidden processes by comparing what PsActiveProcessHead contains with what is reported by various other sources of process listings.
 - ssdt_ex
 - ssdt_by_threads

-All of these tools can be helpful in detecting injected code, lists/headers related to processes, and kernel threads.
+ For more information on the plugins please follow this link https://github.com/volatilityfoundation/volatility/wiki/Command-Reference-Mal for the github repo for the code as well as wiki to learn more about these tools.